Always use facial products made for dry skin. First, cleanse your face and then moisturize 5 to 10 minutes before applying cosmetic foundation.

 4. Pass On Powder

 You should avoid the powder makeup because it will absorb remaining moisture in your skin and making it appear dry.
-The powdered make up are good for people with oily skin as these are good for absorbing extra oil.
+The powdered makeup is good for people with oily skin as these are good for absorbing extra oil.

 5. Finger Use